tabarra/txAdmin/docs/dev_notes.md

     - when filterString is present, disable the filter/sort drowdown, as it will show all results sorted by fuse.js
     - might be worth to debounce the search

+- [ ] Hotkey navigation and controls?
+    - at least hotkey to jump to the playerlist filter, and

 - [ ] write some automated tests for the auth logic and middlewares
 - [ ] instead of showing cfg errors when trying to start server, just show "there are errors in your cfg file" and link the user to the cfg editor page